minyez/minyez.github.io/_posts/2024-10-21-upgrade_ubuntu_lts_work_laptop.md

     Prompt=lts

-My current LTS version is 18.04.
 First run of release upgrade leads me to 20.04.
 To land in 22.04, I need to trigger it again.

 ## Install necessary software